 Whether your business is large or small, trade show participation can increase your market share in the United States and abroad.
 Whether it is your first show or you are an experienced manager, evaluating the preparation process should be an ongoing part of planning.
 Booth design, deciding between an exhibit rental or purchase are only part of the equation for successful trade show programs.

 Successful trade show programs and events require careful planning and attention to detail.
 To continue to grow and develop a program, the post-show evaluation is an integral part achieving objectives for current and future projects.
+In this second edition of the series, we will focus on the exhibit design in the post-show evaluation.

 Is the trade show or special event over when the last box is sealed, flooring packed and the truck is heading back to the shop?
 As the baseball legend, Yogi Berra said, “It ain’t over till it’s over."
 Part of determining the return on investment (ROI) is more than tracking the leads and new contacts made at the show.
+When returning to the office, make time for thoughtful evaluation of all aspects of the trade show or event when it is still fresh in your mind.

 In the United States, the saying “location, location, location” is commonly associated with real estate but is it equally important in buying your trade show exhibit space.
 In this two-part series, we will provide information that will help ease the stress of space selection by sharing information we’ve learned from our experience with global trade shows.